dreadflopp/dreads_modlist_patches/README.md

 1. Close the window.
 1. Ensure the Nemesis_Output mod is active (checked).

+Nemesis may have generated a new plugin, *FNIS.esp*.
+Activate it and sort all plugins using LOOT.

 ## Generating Unlimited Bookshelves patch

 1. Sort the load order with LOOT